egpivo/egpivo.github.io/_posts/2017-06-17-spatial_patterns_with_a_sing_variable.md

 ## What's spatial patterns?

-In climate research, it is usually find dominant spatial patterns to interpret physical phenomenon of a climate variable, e.g., sea surface temperature.
+In climate researches, it is common to apply dominant spatial patterns to interpret physical phenomenon and spatial variation of a climate variable, e.g., sea surface temperature.

 For example, there are two major spatial patters (mode) of sea surface temperature in the Indian Ocean.
 That is, a basin model (top panel) and a dipole model (bottom panel) in the following graph.

 <center>
   <img src="{{ site.url }}/assets/spatial_patterns_with_a_sing_variable/spatpcak1_t.png"   width="60%" height="40%">